All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The most commonly used AOD-9604 dose in peptide therapy clinics is 300mcg per day via subcutaneous injection, typically administered in the morning on an empty stomach.
 This dose is extrapolated from the animal research rather than from the Phase II oral trial, which used much higher oral doses (1 to 5mg) to compensate for low oral bioavailability.
 Injectable administration bypasses the GI tract entirely, allowing lower effective doses.

 Some clinicians use higher doses of 500 to 600mcg per day, particularly for patients with significant fat loss goals or higher body weights.
-There is no published human dose-response curve for injectable AOD-9604, so dosing in practice is based on clinical experience and the established safety profile from animal pharmacology studies.
+There's no published human dose-response curve for injectable AOD-9604, so dosing in practice is based on clinical experience and the established safety profile from animal pharmacology studies.

 ParameterStandard Protocol